 October 2016 Veterans Disability Benefits Statistics: Claims Inventory Status

 This month’s inventory status report generated by the Veterans Benefits Administration shows pension and compensation claims currently awaiting the VA’s determination decision.
 As of October 1, 2016, there were 378,468 claims belonging to this category.
-For the first time in months, the number’s dropped over the course of 30 days.
-It’s a statistic that spells good news for current and future applicants, as it shows that the VA is trying to expedite claim approvals in the short-term.
+For the first time since summer, the number’s dropped over the course of 30 days.
+It’s a statistic that spells good news for both current and future applicants, as it shows that the VA is trying to expedite claim approvals in the short-term.

 - As of October 1, 2016: 378,468